-- All students will have an up to date TB test before starting the internship - Public Health, clinics, or the college nurse is appropriate places to have this done.
+• All students will have an up to date TB test before starting the internship

+• Public Health, clinics, or the college nurse is appropriate places to have this done.
 The cost is generally about \$ 5.00.
 Students must provide written verification to the instructor of their TB status.

 BACKGROUND CHECKS: Students may be required to have a background check done before they start their internship as many of the clinics require this.
-The cost to the students is approximately \$ 25.00.
-It is the student's responsibility to have this done.
+You will register for the background check on the NDBON website when registering as a UAP.
+The cost must be paid for by the student.